 If you really have a stubborn client, one that thinks they are the experts and not you, and decides to push through with what they want, it is a good practice to keep a copy of your conversations.
 This way, when things fail, they won’t have any reason to make you responsible for their decisions.
 Always be proactive when discussing with clients; keep your tab on their requests and your advise if the request seems problematic.

+You should know when to get a lawyer into this situations, so always make sure you have a business lawyer.
+And posting him about you business status so that the lawyers can give the best solution to overcome from that.
 Maybe in the future, if their plan backfires, they’ll know this time that you are the expert and hopefully, listen to your advice.
 If not, you can simply turn down future projects from them and possibly warn your colleagues and business partners in case they stumble upon them.

 Apologize Like Not Apologizing